excitedsoup/DATA690/finalproject.md

 ![](https://i.imgur.com/T6Q70kb.png)

 Overall, the data seems to suggest that the US and UK give aid *relatively* similarly, but not nearly as closely as I may have expected.
+Given that the UK was also looking to expand their own influence due to a perceived weakness in the U.S., it makes some sense that their aid would line up with countries they would hope to influence more than the U.S.

-The interesting part of what I found, in my opinion, that more aid seemed to **decrease** the raw growth of a country.
+The interesting part of what I found, in my opinion, that more aid seemed to **decrease** the raw growth of a country, like I figured it possibly could.
 However, I think there could be a few explanations:

 * Is more aid in dollar amounts given to countries that have started to need larger amounts to be successful?
 * Is more aid in dollar amounts given to larger countries, that would need a larger proportion to see similar results?
 * Country sample size is low, so it seems plausible that difficulties specific to individual countries could skew results
 * "Aid" may be building towards financial growth, but not necessarily showing itself immediately, as it could be solving problems that set the country up for future success

-Or even, plausibly, some combination of the above.
+* Given this is not an entire economic analysis of each country; aid is a minority of the story of the economy of these countries, which would not be captured in this data

+Likely, some combination of the above factors plays into how this data turns out.
+Overall, I gained insight into how and why the U.S. and UK were aligned (and even misaligned) through their aid given to South and Central America, as well as how large of a part the Cold War influenced the genesis of the aid given and relationships curated.

 [Wang, C. (2021).
 The world development explorer.
 Available from http﻿://www.worlddev.xyz](https://www.worlddev.xyz/)